 For tax purposes, since you are now responsible for paying your annual property tax bill, you want to make sure you receive the invoice instead of your old lender.
 If you forget and miss the invoice, you will face a pretty hefty late penalty.

 You Gain a Sense of Freedom after you pay off your mortgage

 Although I’m not exactly primed for retirement just yet, I do feel a sense of freedom now that I don’t owe anyone any money.
 For instance, I quit my banking job a year and a half ago because I didn’t like working at a job that felt monotonous, and now I feel like I can do whatever it is I want to do, like freelance writing.

 I make less money at freelancing than I did with my day job, but because I no longer have debt, that’s okay.
 I’m not chasing that dollar anymore.
 Instead, I’m doing something that I enjoy while making money at it, and I couldn’t be happier.

 Typically, a mortgage is the last debt that you pay off, due in part to the fact that it’s probably your largest debt.
 Making that last debt payment is a surefire way to commit yourself to staying debt free for the rest of your life.
 After that last payment is made, you can kiss debt goodbye for good (or kick it out the door if you prefer.)

 For example, you could put half of it toward college saving for a child and half in a brokerage account – here’s a list of the top online brokerages in the space to invest.
 Or, you could put it toward any other number of concrete goals you are working toward (saving for a car or other purchase, for example.)

-That being said, it can be difficult to know how to allocate those extra funds and manage all your financial accounts.
-It’s easy to let something go unnoticed or simply not recognize money savings opportunities.
+It can be difficult to know how to allocate those extra funds and manage all your financial accounts.
+It’s easy to let something go unnoticed or simply not recognize money making opportunities.